vikramsingh7/Espresso/README.md

 # Overview
-Espresso is a very basic programming language built in java with few but important functionalities.
-This language can be used to write  scripts that perform complicated calculation in very customized way.This is the source code of the interpreter that Interprets the espresso language statement.
-Anyone can write very simple script with this language and customize the process of any complex calculation.
+Espresso is a very basic programming language and the Interpreter is written in java.
+This language can be used to write scripts that perform complicated calculations in very customized way.
+Download the source code and contribute to expand the functionalities of Espresso

+### Below is the layout and functionalities of Espresoo
 ## Valid Keywords
 - Read: This keyword reads a variablename and prompts a message asking for the value of that variable.